 Additionally, any employer who fails to provide insurance coverage for eligible employees, as the law provides, may be liable to an employee for either workers’ compensation benefits or for damages in a civil action.

-By having a workers’ compensation policy in place, employers in Iowa go a long way toward keeping themselves compliant and it’s also the type of coverage that can make a big difference for you and your team.
+By having a workers’ compensation policy in place, employers in Iowa go a long way toward keeping themselves compliant, and it’s also the type of coverage that can make a big difference for you and your team.
 Workers can rest easy knowing that they will be taken care of in the event of work-related injuries or illnesses.
 And in the vast majority of cases, business owners are protected from litigation due to on-the-job accidents involving employee illness or injury.

 Please note all material in this article is for educational purposes only and does not constitute tax, benefits or legal advice.
 You should always contact a qualified tax, legal or financial professional, in your area for comprehensive tax or legal advice.